 By investing in education, small business owners can acquire the knowledge, skills, and resources they need to succeed in today's competitive business landscape.
 Remember to stay open to new learning opportunities, seek out mentorship and networking opportunities, and continuously adapt to changes in your industry.

 Education can be a great way to meet the right people.
 If you're looking for a mentor, education is one of the best places to start.
-Many universities and colleges have small business centres that host events where entrepreneurs can meet other business owners and find out what works (and doesn't) in their industry.
+Many business universities and colleges have small business centres that host events where entrepreneurs can meet other business owners and find out what works (and doesn't) in their industry.

 You may also want to consider attending conferences related to your industry or taking classes at local community colleges or trade schools these events can provide opportunities for networking with potential customers and suppliers as well as learning new skills that will help your business grow.